nightcomdev/opnsense/tunables/README.md

 > [!CAUTION]
 > **Before any changes make BACKUP of your current config!**

+> [!NOTE]
+> All data in secion `Value` can change!
+All settings have been adjusted on date 17.11.2025

 # OPNsense System Tunables Configuration
 This configuration is tuned for router Hunsn RJ03 with OPNsense.
 Hardware list:
 - CPU N5105